CENTER FOR DOCUMENTARY EXPRESSION AND ART

 Current

 Between 2007-2011 CDA/CDEA produced “This Light of Ours: Activist Photographers of the Civil Rights Movement.”
-This Light of Ours presents the Civil Rights Movement through the work and voices of nine activist photographers who document the struggle against segregation and other forms of race-based disenfranchisement from within the movement.
+This Light presented the Civil Rights Movement through the images and voices of nine activist photographers who documented the struggle against segregation and other forms of race-based disenfranchisement from within the movement.
+The core of “This Light” was a selection of 157 black-and-white photos and accompanying audio guides with the photographers.
+In addition, the project included a 252-page exhibit catalogue of the same title published by the Univ.
+Press of Mississippi, and a curriculum guide for Social Studies teachers in grades 4-12 and Fine Arts/Photography teachers in grades 7-12.